UPPMAX/bianca_workshops/docs/beginner/slurm_intro.md

     interaction_type-->|Indirect|calculation_node
 ```

-### Jobs
+???- info "What is a job"

     - Job = what happens during booked time
-- In interactive session = what you do "live"
-- Otherwise (batch described in)
-    - a script file or
-    - the command-line (priority over script)
-- Content of batch script :
-    - Slurm parameters (**flags**)
-    - Load software modules
-    - (Navigate in file system)
-    - Run program(s)
-    - (Collect output)
-    - ... and more

 ### Allocation flags/Slurm parameters